jrmi/ricochet.js/README.md

 This link is: `<ricochetOrigin>/login/:userId/:token`

-You frontend should handle this url and extract the `userId` and the `token` to authentify the user.
+You frontend should handle this url and extract the `userId` and the `token` to authenticate the user.

-`userId` is the unique user identifier corresponding to the used email adress.
+`userId` is the unique user identifier corresponding to the given email address.

 The `token` is valid during 1 hour.